levkk/rwf/docs/docs/views/templates/variables.md

 ## Truthy vs. falsy

 Variables are often used in [if statements](../if-statements) to decide whether to execute some code or not.
-To make the template language less verbose, variables can be evaluted for truthiness without calling explicit functions depending on their data type.
+To make the template language less verbose, variables can be evaluated for truthiness without calling explicit functions depending on their data type.

 The following variables and data types evaluate to false: